 Why do they have a ULIP with such high charges?
 Perhaps, an unfair question.
 It is their prerogative.

 I do understand HDFC Life Click 2 Invest is a purely online plan and thus can afford to have lower charges.
 However, the charges in HDFC ProGrowth Plus are still quite high.
 This plan was sold by HDFC Life branch officials themselves.
-Hence, there is no need to incentivise intermediary.
+Hence, there is no need to incentivize intermediary.

 If a ULIP had to be sold, they could have asked him to purchase HDFC Life Click 2 Invest there and then.

 The investor could have invested in the same (well performing) fund through other ULIPs too.
 Why did they not recommend a cheaper ULIP?